-Foods and medications with chemotherapy.
+Eating food and taking medicines with chemotherapy.
 Your team will tell you what to eat, drink, or avoid on chemotherapy days so the treatment will work best.
-Please tell your doctor about any prescription and non-prescription medicines you take.
+Tell your doctor about any prescription and non-prescription medicines you take.
 This includes vitamins and other supplements, such as herbs.

 Questions to ask before chemotherapy starts

 Before chemotherapy starts is a good time to ask questions.
 These may include: